mikcheal101/myFramework/README.md

             - `main.php`
         - responsePages: folder to hold pages such as 404, 500 etc.
             - `_404Page.php`
-    - controllers: folder to hold business logic.
-- core: folder to hold the main application / framework core.
-    - `Application.php`
-    - `Request.php`
-    - `Response.php`
-    - `Router.php`
     - webroot: folder holding the entry point for the framework.